Synival/BaseMUD/README.md

   the victim.
 * 'Heat metal' would drop an item _more_ if the opponent had more dexterity - this is fixed, but still needs balancing.
+* If standing on/at/in something, The `stand` command without any argument will now step off/out.

 As a bonus feature, booting the MUD currently outputs several files to JSON format in the `json/` directory.
 In time, the MUD will be able to read these files